Algorithmic Shadow Spectroscopy: Shot noise propagation

 Let us consider a collection of $\nobs$ time-dependent, signals that we determine using classical shadows as $f_i(n) = \langle \psi(t_n) | P_i |\psi(t_n) \rangle $ with the discrete temporal index $n \leq \ttot$ and the time variable $t_n = n \Delta t$.
 The simplest possible way to estimate common frequencies in the signals is by estimating the mean squared spectrum

 as the average of the square of the fast Fourier transform $F_i(n) := \mathcal{F}[ f_i ](\omega_n)$ of each signal.

 For a simple analytical model we precisely state the signal-to-noise ratio: In \cref{eq:evol} we derived a general form of the signals.
-For ease of notation we assume the system has one transition (e.g., $k=1$ and $l=2$) with a corresponding frequency $\nu = E_k - E_l$ and intensity $I_i = |I_{ikl}|$.
-We showed in \cref{eq:evol} that the $i^{th}$ observable gives rise to a signal that is a shifted sinusoidal function
+For ease of notation we assume the system has one transition (e.g., $k=1$ and $l=2$) with a corresponding frequency $\nu = E_k - E_l$ and intensity $I_i = |I_{ikl}| = |I_{i,1,2}| $.
+We showed in \cref{eq:evol} that the $i^{th}$ observable gives rise to a signal that is a phase-shifted sinusoidal function of time

 where both the intensity and the phase shift depends on the observable's index $i$.
-Ideally, when there is no shot noise present, the spectral density in \cref{eq:pds} yields a single peak centred at $\omega_{peak} \approx \nu$.
+Ideally, when there is no shot noise present, the spectral density in \cref{eq:pds} yields a single peak centred at $\omega_{peak} = \nu$.
 The corresponding peak intensity $\mathrm{MSS}[\omega_{peak}] \propto \ttot \overline{I^2}$ is given by the average $\overline{I^2} := \tfrac{1}{\nobs} \sum_{i=1}^{\nobs} I_i^2$.